tchaudhry91/envyr/README.md

   [ARGS]...

 Options:
-  -s, --sub-dir <SUB_DIR>          relative sub-directory to the project_root, useful if you're working with monorepos.
+  -s, --sub-dir <SUB_DIR>          relative sub-directory to the project_root, useful if you are working with monorepos.
   -t, --tag <TAG>                  The tag of the package to run.
 Accepts git tags/commits.
 Defaults to latest. [default: latest]
       --refresh                    refresh code cache before running.
   -e, --executor <EXECUTOR>        [default: docker] [possible values: docker, nix, native]